CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "sub": "hotplate",    // optional; this tool has the same functions as another tool "charge_factor": 5,   // this tool uses charge_factor charges for every charge required in a recipe; intended for tools that have a "sub" field but use a different ammo that the original tool
 "charges_per_use": 1, // Charges consumed per tool use
-"turns_per_charge": 20, // Charges consumed over time
+"turns_per_charge": 20, // Charges consumed over time, deprecated in favor of power_draw
+"power_draw": 50,       // Energy consumption rate in mW
 "ammo": [ "NULL" ],       // Ammo types used for reloading "revert_to": "torch_done", // Transforms into item when charges are expended "use_action": "firestarter" // Action performed when tool is used, see special definition below